-The first session is 5-7 days in December, the second is 3-5 days in March, and the final 3 day session takes place in July.
+The first session is 4-6 days, usually in December, the second is an online session 4-5 days, usually in March or April and the final 3-5 day session takes place in July.

-The first two sessions focus on writing -each filmmaker progressing through dialog with the script editor they have been assigned.
-Between these two sessions, an online meeting is scheduled, to aid the progression of the writing.
+The first two sessions focus on writing: each filmmaker progressing through dialog with the script editor they have been assigned.
+The Producer must attend in one online meeting during these sessions.
+Between these two sessions, and before the final one, an online meeting is scheduled, to aid the progression of the writing.

-The third session revolves around JSFL pitching event, which takes place during the Jerusalem Film Festival, and introduces the projects to an internationally renowned jury and an audience of influential decision makers including producers, sales agents & festival programmers.
+The third session revolves around the JSFL pitching event, which takes place during the Jerusalem Film Festival, and introduces the projects to an internationally renowned jury and an audience of influential decision makers including Producers, sales agents & festival programmers.

-In preparation for the third and final session, the participants are required to produce one scene from the script (not longer than 3 min), which will be screened at the pitching event and will serve to communicate the artistic vision of the director.
+In preparation for the third and final session, the filmmakers are required to produce one scene from the script (not longer than 3 min), which will be screened at the pitching event and will serve to communicate the artistic vision of the director.
+In addition, the filmmakers will receive a short pitching training ( courtesy of the Shuster Polakoff Foundation) before the final event.

 JSFL selects a mix of Israeli and international projects, 12 in total.
 The international projects are by invitation only, while the Israeli projects can apply through an open call.

-The filmmaker declares that they possess the script for a full-length feature film, which they wrote or were a full partner in writing; that they possess full copyrights to the script, and possess the ability to develop it independently, or with the assistance of a scriptwriting partner.
+The filmmaker declares that they possess the script for a full-length feature film, which they wrote or were a full partner in writing; that they possess full copyrights to the script, and possess the ability to develop it independently, or with the assistance of a script writing partner.
+In the case that a film is submitted by a script writer, which is not a director, the project must be attached to a director, and the director must take part in the lab as well.

-Each project must have a producer committed to the project.
+Each project must have a producer committed to the project and he/she can not be the filmmaker him/herself.

 English is the working language of the JSFL.
 Candidates must have sufficient fluency and comprehension.